Limiting distribution of maximal crossing and nesting of Poissonized random matchings: Introduction

 An explicit determinantal formula of $G_{k,j}(t)$ was obtained in \cite{5} which we describe now.

-Stanley had shown earlier that matchings are in bijection with oscillating tableaux of empty shape and of length $2n$ (see section 5 of \cite{5}).
+Stanley had shown earlier that matchings are in bijection with oscillating tableaux of empty shape and of length $2n$; see Section 5 of \cite{5}.
 This was further generalized to a bijection between partitions of a set and so-called vacillating tableaux in \cite{5}.
-In the same paper, it was shown that the maximal crossing (resp. nesting) of a partition equals the maximal number of rows (resp. columns) in any partitions appearing in the corresponding vascillating tableau.
+In the same paper, it was shown that the maximal crossing (resp., nesting) of a partition equals the maximal number of rows (resp., columns) in any partitions appearing in the corresponding vascillating tableau.

-Since an oscillating tableau can be thought of as a walk in the chamber of the affine Weyl group $\tilde C_n$, $g_{k,j}(n)$ equals the number of walks with $n$ steps from $(j, j-1.\dots,2,1)$ to itself in the chamber $0<x_j<\dots < x_2<x_1<j+k+1$ where each step is a unit coordinate vector or its negative in $\Z^j$.
-The number of such walks was evaluated by Grabnier in \cite{9} using the Gessel-Viennet method of evaluation of non-intersecting paths.
-This result implies (see the displayed equation before (5.3) in \cite{5}) that
+Since an oscillating tableau can be thought of as a walk in the chamber of the affine Weyl group $\tilde C_n$, $g_{k,j}(n)$ equals the number of walks with $n$ steps from $(j, j-1,\ldots,2,1)$ to itself in the chamber $0<x_j<\cdots< x_2<x_1<j+k+1$ where each step is a unit coordinate vector or its negative in $\Z^j$.
+The number of such walks was evaluated by Grabnier in \cite{9} using the Gessel--Viennot method of evaluation of nonintersecting paths.
+This result implies (see the displayed equation before (5.3) in \cite {5}) that

 where